We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - light therapy

-- other powerful drugs that alter the immune system
+- other powerful drugs like biologics that alter the immune system

-Many of these treatments may cause serious skin irritation and other side effects.
-They are also not recommended for pregnant or breastfeeding women.
-As a result, some people with psoriasis are turning to natural remedies, such as turmeric, for relief.
+Because of the potential for adverse reactions, some people with psoriasis are turning to natural remedies, such as turmeric, for relief.

-Although more studies are needed, research on using turmeric to treat psoriasis is encouraging.
-There’s the potential for future treatments that may be safer than some of the treatments commonly used for this condition.
-New research offers hope to people with psoriasis that a better quality of life is on the horizon.
+Although more studies are needed, there’s potential for future turmeric treatments that may be safer than some of the commonly used psoriasis treatments.
+New research offers the potential for creating more treatment options that continually improve the quality of life for people with psoriasis.